N-Pulse/ARM-ELEC/README.md

 Once a power cut is triggered, it **latches** — the flag does not reset automatically.
 A manual reset (power cycle or serial command) is required before the safety system will re-arm.

----

 ## Troubleshooting

 If one of the lines is not being detected, it often happens that the pins are not well plugged in on the MCU (the pins tend to slip out).

 ## What to Add Next

 - **SD card logging** — `logToSDCard()` in `Logging.cpp` is empty.
 The Metro ESP32-S3 has a built-in MicroSD slot and it would be a useful feature for the safety system.
 - **Using MCU Wireless capabilities** — The ESP32-S3 supports WiFi and Bluetooth; useful for reading data without cable connection with the arm.
 - **CAN / UART protocol** — Define how fault codes are forwarded to the main prosthetic control board.

----
+- **Prediction capabilities** - The MCU was chosen with a little extra horse power to be able to handle more demanding computations.
+One idea was to compute gradients and estiimate if one of the metrics was going to exceed the threshold and add a warning.

+## Other

+There are two Adafruit DS2484 1Wire to I2C breakout boards left in the box with the test bench.

 ## Contributors